-This Chunky Ribbed Crochet Hat has lots of texture and a slouchy style.
+This cute chunky crochet hat has lots of texture and a slouchy style.
 The pattern works up quickly thanks to thick yarn and a big hook, plus it’s simple enough for a confident beginner to tackle.
 This post was originally created by me for Darice.
-I have included affiliate links for your convenience.
-See my full disclose policy here.
+I have included affiliate links, which help to support this blog.
+Thank you!

 I love me a chunky, slouchy hat.
 This basic pattern is my new favorite, and I’m planning on making a bunch as gifts this holiday season.
 They work up super quickly, so that makes them a great project to work on at night while watching cheesy Christmas movies.

-- Bulky Weight Yarn [I used one skein of Darice Folklore, but any Bulky (5 in the weight category) should work – you could also try Knit Picks Brava Bulky or Lion Brand Jiffy]
+- Size 5 Bulky Weight Yarn (I used one skein of Darice Folklore, you can also try Wool Ease Chunky, Paton’s Classic Wool, Knit Picks Brava Bulky, or Lion Brand JiffyBulky.)

 - Size N (10.00 mm) Crochet Hook